kazi-mifta/SwiftifyWordpress/README.md

 ## Contribute

-I would really appreciate your contribution to **iOSPress**.
+I would really appreciate your contribution to **SwiftifyWordPress**.
 Feel Free to contact with me if you want to contribute or just send a pull request.

 ## Contact